-TRÜBNER, Nicholas (orig.
-Johann Nikolaus Tr.).
+TRÜBNER, Nicholas (born Johann Nikolaus Tr.).
 Heidelberg 17.6.1817 — London 30.3.1884.
 German Oriental Scholar, Publisher and Bookseller in London.
 Son of goldsmith Karl Albrecht Tr., gymnasium in Heidelberg.
-Joined a bookseller in in Heidelberg in 1832, from 1838-43 at publishing houses in Göttingen (Vandenhoeck & Ruprecht), Hamburg and Frankfurt to 1843.
-Was connected with the firm of Longman & Co., in 1843-51.
+Joined a bookseller in in Heidelberg in 1832, from 1838-43 at publishing houses in Göttingen (Vandenhoeck & Ruprecht), Hamburg and Frankfurt.
+In 1843 came to Londin and “was connected with the firm of Longman & Co., in 1843-51.
 Established himself with Nutt, in Paternoster Row and Ludgate Hill, as a publishing firm, dealing with Oriental languages; became the foremost of Oriental publishers.”
 He was himself a scholar and studied Sanskrit under Goldstücker.
 Married, one daughter.

-Publications: edited: Marsden’s Numismata Orientalia.
-18??; Trübner’s Oriental Series 1878ff.; American and Oriental Literary Record.
-1869ff.
+Publications: edited: Trübner’s Oriental Series 1878ff.; American and Oriental Literary Record.
+1869ff.various book catalogues.

 Sources: JRAS Proc.
 1884, xvii-xix; Buckland, Dictionary; S. L[ane]-P[oole], D.N.B.
 57, 1899, 262f.; *K. Steiff, A.D.B.
 38, 1894, 674-677; Wikipedia with photo (more details in German version).